swrd1337/sokudo/README.md

 # Sokudo

-*Sokudo* is and application that implements the principles of Agile software development, particularly project management.

-*Sokudo* is based on **Github API** using features offered by **Github Apps**.
+*Sokudo* is and application that implements the principles of Agile software development, particularly project management and based on **Github API** using features offered by **Github Apps**.

 ### To Do: